OWRC/interpolants/modelling/waterbudgetmodel.md

 output: html_document
 ---

-A regionally-distributed runoff/recharge model has been developed to simulate regional-scale (>30k km²) hydrologic processes at a fine (50m grid) resolution.
-The model code is written to support large-scale and high-resolution distributed processes while remaining amenable to multi-threaded computer architectures.
+> A regionally-distributed runoff/recharge model has been developed to simulate regional-scale (>10k km²) hydrologic processes at a fine (50m grid) resolution.
+The model code is written in an attempt to simulate large-scale/hight resolution distributed hydrological phenomena while remaining amenable to multi-threaded computer architectures.
 No process of the model is in any way novel, rather a suite of existing model structures have been chosen and coded to minimize model run times, while maintaining an ease of implementation, practical applicability and scalability.

+__Executive Summary__

+- Integrated groundwater surface water numerical model
+- Built for fast computation
+- 12.1M x 50x50 m cells x 6-hourly time-step x 20 years
+- Simulates evaporation, runoff, infiltration, watertable elevations, groundwater discharge and recharge occurring in response to a rainfall and/or snowmelt event.
+- Model simulates from the hydrological water year 2002 (Oct 10, 2001)
+- Runs on regional climate data-fields:
+    - ECCC Precipitation collected from [CaPA-RDPA](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)
+    - NOAA Snowmelt collected from [SNODAS](https://nsidc.org/data/g02158/versions/1)
+    - $T_a$, $r$, $u$ interpolated from [MSC](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html)
+    - Potential evaporation $(E_a)$ determined using the [empirical wind functions of Penman (1948)](/interpolants/modelling/waterbudget/data.html#atmospheric-demand-e_a)

+- Explicit soil moisture accounting (SMA) scheme
+- Cold content energy balance snowpack model when SNODAS was unavailable (pre-2010)
+- Distribution function based shallow groundwater model with groundwater feedback mechanisms, following TOPMODEL
+- Steepest decent cascade overland flow routing

+* TOC
+{:toc}

+# Introduction
+The following is a description of the regionally-distributed runoff/recharge model, the water budget tool located on our website, hereinafter referred to as the "*model*".

+The model's primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater recharge.
+It utilizes hydrological model procedures that are amenable to local data availability.
+While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not intended for rainfall runoff modelling; outputs from this model will be used to constrain regional groundwater models within the 30,000km² Oak Ridges Moraine Groundwater Program jurisdiction of southern Ontario.
+That said, mean daily streamflow remains the primary calibration target.

+This model is currently in beta mode, and its use for practical application should proceed with caution.
+Users should be aware that model results posted online will always be subject to change.
+Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, recharge, moisture state, etc.) as a hydrological *reference* for the [partners of the ORMGP](https://www.oakridgeswater.ca/).
+This reference is maintained in real-time, [updated by the ORMGP server center](/interpolants/#servers).

+The model is physically based in that mass is conserved and processes are not constrained to any particular timestep.
+The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, conductivity of surficial soils, etc. The model is a hydrological model integrated with a TOPMODEL groundwater system.
+The source code is [open and free to use](https://github.com/maseology/rdrr).
+Below is the description of the model procedures that have been codified.

+## Codiefication

 Model performance has been maximized in three ways: